keboola/processor-move-files/README.md

 Move all files/table to a folder created in the destination.
 Existing subfolder structure will be nested.

+### createEmptyFolder (optional, default false)

+If there are no files or folders found, an empty folder will be created.

 # Development

 Clone this repository and init the workspace with following commands: